afmcl/MUSE-gas-velocities/README.md

 # MUSE-gas-velocities: given a MUSE data cube, compute gas velocities on a pixel-by-pixel base.
-This code is an scripted version of the MUSE examples on http://pyspeckit.readthedocs.io/.
+This code is a scripted version of the MUSE examples on http://pyspeckit.readthedocs.io/.

  If you are using this code, please cite http://adsabs.harvard.edu/abs/2015MNRAS.450.1057M for the method, Pyspeckit (http://pyspeckit.readthedocs.io/), and ... for this code.